TandonDevOps/IndraABM/capital/origin_of_money/paper.md

    - only when gold turn out to be money does it be faked (not during the emergence of money)
    - intervention of state can also cause faking gold

-Conclusion: Hodgson's concern may not be a problem and should not be a base to doubt about the validity of Menger's theory.
+Conclusion: Hodgson's concern may not be a problem and does not allow us to dismiss Menger's theory.

-**Why can we abandon regulation/state in our modeling:**
+**Why can we don't include state/regulation in our modeling:**

 Background: One of the circumstances that affects the degrees of salebleness (quoted above) is the impact of regulation.
 Hodgson also mentions for several times on the importance of government intervention.